Chungzilla/zombie_squad/readme.md

 - Google fonts - Menu Font

 ## Contributing
-Please read [this] (https://google.com) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://google.com) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors
 - Jazmine Chung - Team Leader - Main -  Zombie Squad